mola-T/timp/README.md

 It is because `message` is a special function in `thread` (cover later).
 You have not yet handled any return values.

-The `reply-func` is the function to be called when value is returned.
+The `reply-func` is the function to be called when result is returned.

 ```elisp
 (defun my-handle-string-list (string-list)